migueldeicaza/mono-wasm/README.md

+# ATTENTION: THIS REPOSITORY IS NOT IN ACTIVE DEVELOPMENT ANYMORE

+**Everthing related to using Mono with WebAssembly now is included in the offical mono repository.**

+For further instructions see: https://github.com/mono/mono/tree/master/sdks/wasm

 # mono-wasm

 This project is a proof-of-concept aiming at building C# applications into WebAssembly, by using Mono and compiling/linking everything statically into one .wasm file that can be easily delivered to browsers.